Derby Corporation Tramways

 Uniforms

 Between the Edwardian era and the Great War, conductors and motormen were required to wear oval metal armbands — presumably municipal licence badges — and probably made of a light alloy.
 In the case of conductors, these bore the grade — 'CONDUCTOR' — and a number (in the middle), surrounded by 'BOROUGH OF DERBY TRAMWAYS'.
-The motorman's counterpart probably bore the grade 'DRIVER', though confirmation must await the discovery of new photographic evidence or a surviving example.
+The motorman's equivalent probably bore the grade 'DRIVER', though confirmation must await the discovery of new photographic evidence or a surviving example.

 At some point (probably around the time of the Great War), the style of the jackets was subtly altered, and though still double-breasted, the top set of buttons were now usually buttoned through the lapels (see photos below); the jackets appear to have initially borne four pairs of buttons, though this was for a relatively short time, being superseded by a similar style with five pairs.
 Further changes were made in the last few years of the system, with the left-hand collar now carrying an employee number, and a switch from individual system initials to a one-piece 'DCT' badge.
 The tensioned-crown peaked caps also appear to have been changed around this time, to ones with a woven-straw tops.